The History of French Melody in 10 Lesser Known Composers

 Camille Saint-Saëns (1835 - 1921)

-Celebrated for The Carnival of the Animals, Saint-Saëns was also a virtuoso pianist.
+Celebrated for his composition The Carnival of the Animals, Saint-Saëns was also a virtuoso pianist.

 Si vous n'avez rien à me dire by Camille Saint-Saëns, set to a poem from Contemplations by Victor Hugo.